Lisa Stone: Wisconsin (2003–2011)

 Returning home to the Madison, Wisconsin area, Stone became head coach at Wisconsin on March 31, 2003.
 Stone inherited a program that went 7–21 the previous season.
 Wisconsin went 10–17 in Stone's first season.
 Reaching a program record number of wins in 2006–07, Wisconsin went 23–13 and made the WNIT championship game.
 The team featured All-American guard and future WNBA draft pick Jolene Anderson.

 After two more WNIT appearances in 2008 and 2009, Wisconsin had another 20-win season in 2009–10, with a 21–11 record and first appearance in the NCAA tournament in Stone's tenure.
 Stone won Big Ten Coach of the Year honors following the season.

 Wisconsin fired Stone on March 21, 2011, following a 16–15 season and WNIT appearance.
 Stone finished her eight-year tenure with a 128–119 record at Wisconsin.
 Athletic director Barry Alvarez explained the firing: "On the court...our women’s basketball program has not reached and maintained the level of success I believe is possible."

 Saint Louis (2012–2022)

 Stone was hired as head women's basketball coach at Saint Louis University on May 4, 2012.
 Inheriting a program that had nine straight losing seasons, Stone led Saint Louis to a 26–8 record, the program's first Atlantic 10 Conference (A-10) regular season title, and a third round WNIT appearance by her fourth season.
 That season also had Saint Louis' first-ever All-American player in Jackie Kemph.
 Stone won A-10 Coach of the Year and College Sports Madness High Major Coach of the Year honors after that season.
 In 2016–17, Saint Louis had another successful season, with a 25–9 record and second-round WNIT appearance.
 Her contract was not renewed in 2022.

+Washington University in St. Louis (2024–)

+Stone was announced as head women's basketball coach at NCAA Division III Washington University in St. Louis on August 22, 2024.